juliano-nunes/alexa-bus-travel-skill/README.md

-# Alexa Skill to Get Bus Travel Tickets Inf
+# Alexa Skill to Get Bus Travel Tickets Info

 This is an experiment with Amazon Alexa.
 The main purpose was understand how the Alexa API works and build a simple app with it.